 The young women working the registers at Roger’s Gardens were oohing and ahhing over my little bush at the checkout stand.
 I agree.
 It has an elegance and versatility you find in few plants, let alone natives.
 Its dramatic red branches and small, upright leaves always look dressed up.
 It adds a dark forest green that we don’t often see in natives.
 It is Manzanita ‘Howard McMinn,’ a cultivar of Arctostaphylos densiflora.

-Howard, center, adding a rich green (with sunrise highlights in new stems) to the border.
+Howard, center, adding a rich green (with sunrise highlights in new stems) to the border. |

-you can expose the beautiful twisted dark red wood.
+If you wait long enough and prune carefully, you can expose the beautiful twisted dark red wood.
+(Photo from Las Pilitas Nursery, used by permission) |

 If you don’t water Howard enough in a drought winter, he will lose a few leaves.
 He would like a good soaking every three or four weeks.
 If you spritz the dust off every 2-3 weeks in summer he will be content.
 Really.
 I’m not sure about overwater; he’s claimed to take lawn water but I wouldn’t push it.
 Around here lawns can pass as swamps.
 My landscape architect friend Cheryl Fields uses Howard successfully in mixed plantings that receive generic care and (over)watering.